At the start of each year, advertisers ask the same question: “Is SEO still relevant for me?”

 Now, more than ever, you need to know who you are because Google would be asking the same question when indexing websites.
 You need to tick all the right boxes on the panels on Google’s Knowledge Graph, so you show up when people search for people, organizations, places, etc.

-With the Knowledge Panel, you essentially have a billboard that lists the vital information regarding your company.
+With the Knowledge Panel, you essentially have a billboard that lists vital information regarding your company.
 More importantly, it also boosts your credentials, as far as Google is concerned.

-Blue-chip companies automatically have their distinct billboards because they are aware of its significance.
+Blue-chip companies automatically have their distinct billboards because they are aware of their significance.
 You cannot reason out that you are a one-person organization or a small business to justify your lack of a Knowledge Panel.